-- Participants were treatment-experienced adults who had chronic HIV infection and who had been on their first ART regimen for at least 3 months.
+- Participants were adults with HIV who had been on their first ART regimen for at least 3 months.

-- Participants had viral loads of less than 50 copies/mL for at least 90 days before screening, and their viral loads before starting ART were at least 15,000/mL.
+- Participants had viral load levels of less than 50 copies/mL for at least 90 days before screening, and their viral load levels before starting ART were at least 15,000 copies/mL.